 This object has an incomplete story behind it.
 However, despite not knowing all of the facts surrounding this document, a complex story was still able to be told.
 It is important to tell these stories so we may better understand the importance of slavery in North Carolina.
 Instead of ignoring some of history’s grim details, it is crucial to address the culture and economics that led to transactions of actual human beings.
 From looking at the history of slavery as an institution dating back to the founding of North Carolina, to the prices of slaves across the South, up to specific pieces of legislature surrounding slavery, it can be seen how the slave industry affected all aspects of life; economics, government, social, religion, and more.
 And although this essay attempts to completely cover the conditions surrounding this receipt and tell the complete story, this essay does not even scratch the surface.

-Object biography by Andrew Beecher, Casey Scoggin, and Mac Vivona, Fall 2020.
+Object biography by Andrew Beecher, Casey Scoggin, and Mac Vivona, Spring 2020.

 The standard price of an enslaved person was sold for $200, which would be $4097.06 today.

 Buckwalter was willing to pay $206 in 1865 for the return of his enslaved person, which would be $3262 today.

 “By 1860, North Carolina had a greater percentage of political leaders owning enslaved people than any other state.”